RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Control is then passed to the command shell, that provides a simple command line interface to allow arbitrary FATFS files (pre-prepared as CP/M drives) to be passed to CP/M, and then CP/M booted.

-Where the SIO/2 dual serial board is being used, the shell will wait for a `:` to establish which serial interface is being used.
-The SIOB (`tty`) port does not have remote echo enabled, as is customary with teletype interfaces.
+Where the SIO/2 Module is being used, the shell will wait for a `:` to establish which serial interface is being used.
+Unlike the SIOA (`con`) port, the SIOB (`tty`) port does not have remote echo enabled, as is customary with teletype interfaces.

 CP/M can be started by command `cpm [file][][][]` At least one valid file name must be provided.
 Up to 4 CP/M drive files are supported.